USEPA/egrid/README.md

 The final eGRID dataset includes eight levels of data aggregation:

 -   **Generator**: Generators connected to the U.S. electricity grid.
-A generator is defined as a unit that produces electricity.
+A generator is defined as a set of equipment that produces electricity and is connected to the U.S. electricity grid.

 -   **Unit**: Units connected to the U.S. electricity grid.
-A unit is defined in eGRID as either a generator (produces electricity) or a boiler (uses fuel to heat water and produce steam).
+A unit is defined as a set of equipment that either produces electricity and is connected to the U.S electricity grid or a set of equipment that is connected to a generator which produces electricity and is connected to the U.S. electricity grid.

 -   **Plant**: Plants that provide power to the electric grid.